dart-lang/site-www/src/_guides/libraries/c-interop.md

 that implement [`NativeType`][]
 which represent native types in C.

+Some native types are only used as markers in type signatures while others or their subtypes can be instantiated.

+#### Purely marker native types

 The following are some native types which are only used as markers in type signatures but are not instantiable in Dart code: